HYF-Class20/agile-development-group1-loruki/planning/backlog.md

   - _Given that I use popular e-commerce platforms, when I sign up for a cloud hosting provider, then I should be able to easily integrate with them to efficiently manage my online store._
+- As Alex, a web developer, I want to have access to server logs and analytics, so that I can troubleshoot issues and optimize performance.